gae123/sd2/README.md

 not describe a workspace or host but provide some key/values pairs that will be inherited later.

+**Multiple configuration files**
+If the tool finds more that one files in ~/.sd2 that end with `config.yaml` it will read and parse all the files and merge them together.
+This is a great way to separate the configuration of unrelated projects.

 ## What is not covered by sd<sup>2</sup>
-1. Bring your own editor/IDE.
-We are agnostic how you edit your source code.
+1. Bring your own editor/IDE. sd<sup>2</sup> is agnostic on how you edit your source code.
-1. Bring your own container images.
-We do not provide tools to generate docker images, we expect that are already available and published in a local or remote repository.
+1. Bring your own container images. sd<sup>2</sup> does not provide tools to generate docker images, we expect that are already available and published in a local or remote repository.
 1. Although this might change in the future, you are currently responsible to